New Mexico may require independent probes of police violence

 Lawmakers are preparing for a special session on Thursday to rewrite the state budget amid a rapid decline in estimated state government income and to consider possible reforms on policing and emergency election procedures.

-Republican House minority leader Jim Townsend and Rod Montoyasaid Monday that most public safety agencies already prohibit chokeholds and they voiced qualified support for mandatory police body cameras.
+Republican House minority leader Jim Townsend and Rod Montoya said Monday that most public safety agencies in New Mexico already prohibit chokeholds and they voiced qualified support for mandatory police body cameras.

 Democratic state legislators are discussing a range of potential policing reforms in response to local concerns and mass demonstrations nationwide over the deaths of George Floyd and other black Americans.